When will Arsenal learn?! Derby disaster offers little hope that Gunners' season can be saved | Goal.com

 Pierre-Emerick Aubameyang has found the net just twice, with his goal at Fulham on the opening weekend of the season the only one coming from open play.

-That is a illustration of the main failing of Arteta's side, who have created just 65 chances from their 11 games in the league, the lowest of any side in the top-flight.
+That is an illustration of the main failing of Arteta's side, who have created just 65 chances from their 11 games in the league, the lowest of any side in the top-flight.

 After the defeat against Wolves last time out, the Spanish coach pointed to the amount of crosses that his side had put in as an indicator that fortunes would soon start to turn.